pnnl/IRA-Rebates-API/README.md

 Each branch reflects the current state of its respective environment.
 When making API integrations, ensure you're using the branch that corresponds to your target environment.

 ## JSON Schema

+### /json_schemas Folder
-The `/json_schemas` folder includes JSON Schema files that are used by the IRA Rebate API to validate the JSON payload for each POST endpoint.
-API users may find these files useful as the most precise documentation regarding the allowed structure of the POST endpoint payloads.
-The schema files can also be used, together with a JSON Schema validator (see  https://json-schema.org/implementations), to validate the POST payloads before submitting to the API.
+The `/json_schemas` folder includes JSON Schema files that are used by the IRA Rebate API to validate the JSON payload for each POST and PUT endpoint.
+API users may find these files useful as the most precise documentation regarding the allowed structure of the POST and PUT endpoint payloads.
+The schema files can also be used, together with a JSON Schema validator (see  https://json-schema.org/implementations), to validate the payloads before submitting to the API.
 This may be especially helpful during the development of client software.

+### /resolved_json_schemas Folder
-Additionally, the `/resolved_json_schemas` folder includes JSON Schema payload files where all referenced definitions are resolved.
-This provides a way to use an online JSON schema validator (see https://www.liquid-technologies.com/online-json-schema-validator) to validate a POST payload.
+The `/resolved_json_schemas` folder includes JSON Schema payload files where all referenced definitions are resolved.
+This provides a way to use an online JSON schema validator (such as https://www.liquid-technologies.com/online-json-schema-validator) to validate a POST payload.

 This version of the json schema files correspond to Data and Tools Guide version 1.2.
 (See Useful Links below.)